Trail Running Mastery: From Pace Fundamentals to Ultra-Ready Training with Smart Coaching

 3. Concept exploration: pacing as a training philosophy

-2. Adaptability – the same plan can shift from flat road miles to technical trail kilometres without losing its purpose.
+2. Flexibility: the same structure translates from road miles to technical single-track without losing direction.

 4. Practical application: becoming your own coach